cynthiah3224/moreabtme/README.md

 I did track, I am still in the team, we just don´t meet due to CORONA but it is ok.

-My morning scedule is wake up before school starts to be prepared for class
+My morning scedule is wake up before school starts to be prepared for class.

-After class is done I will do my work and eat a snack
+After class is done I will do my work and eat a snack.

-After all my classes are doone I will get ready to go outside if I have to, cook or clean until my day is over.
+After all my classes are done I will get ready to go outside if I have to.

+Lastly if it is thursday or Friday I have cook and clean until I am done and then my day is over.

 But yea hope you guys have a wonderful day, You are loved, I don´t know if you needed to hear this but I am proud of you and keep going, tommorow is a better day.